stijn-dejongh/lovecraft_public_domain/raw_converts/qi.md

 told.
 And thinking thus, they bade the stranger stay and sing in the square before the Tower of Mlin, though they liked not the colour of his tattered robe, nor the myrrh in his hair, nor his chaplet of vine-leaves, nor the youth in his golden voice.
-At evening Iranon sang, and while he sang an old man prayed and a blind man said he saw a nimbus over the singer&rsquo;s head.
+At evening Iranon sang, and while he sang an old man prayed and a blind man said he saw a nimbus over the singer's head.
 But most of the men of Teloth yawned, and some laughed and some went away to sleep; for Iranon told nothing useful, singing only his memories, his dreams, and his hopes.

-  &ldquo;I remember the twilight, the moon, and soft songs, and the window where I was rocked to sleep.
+   "I remember the twilight, the moon, and soft songs, and the window where I was rocked to sleep.
 And through the window was the street where the golden lights came, and where the shadows danced on houses of marble.
 I remember the square of moonlight on the floor, that was not like any other light, and the visions that danced in the moonbeams when my mother sang to me.
 And too, I remember the sun of morning bright above the many-coloured hills in summer, and the sweetness of flowers borne on the south wind that made the trees sing.

-  &ldquo;O Aira, city of marble and beryl, how many are thy beauties!
+   "O Aira, city of marble and beryl, how many are thy beauties!
 How loved I the warm and fragrant groves across the hyaline Nithra, and the falls of the tiny Kra that flowed through the verdant valley!
 In those groves and in that vale the children wove wreaths for one another, and at dusk I dreamed strange dreams under the yath-trees on the mountain as I saw below me the lights of the city, and the curving Nithra reflecting a ribbon of stars.

-  &ldquo;And in the city were palaces of veined and tinted marble, with golden domes and painted walls, and green gardens with cerulean pools and crystal fountains.
+   "And in the city were palaces of veined and tinted marble, with golden domes and painted walls, and green gardens with cerulean pools and crystal fountains.
 Often I played in the gardens and waded in the pools, and lay and dreamed among the pale flowers under the trees.
 And sometimes at sunset I would climb the long hilly street to the citadel and the open place, and look down upon Aira, the magic city of marble and beryl, splendid in a robe of golden flame.

-  &ldquo;Long have I missed thee, Aira, for I was but young when we went into exile; but my father was thy King and I shall come again to thee, for it is so decreed of Fate.
+   "Long have I missed thee, Aira, for I was but young when we went into exile; but my father was thy King and I shall come again to thee, for it is so decreed of Fate.
 All through seven lands have I sought thee, and some day shall I reign over thy groves and gardens, thy streets and palaces, and sing to men who shall know whereof I sing, and laugh not nor turn away.
-For I am Iranon, who was a Prince in Aira.&rdquo;
+For I am Iranon, who was a Prince in Aira. "

   That night the men of Teloth lodged the stranger in a stable, and in the morning an archon came to him and told him to go to the shop of Athok the cobbler, and be apprenticed to him.

-  &ldquo;But I am Iranon, a singer of songs,&rdquo; he said, &ldquo;and have no heart for the cobbler&rsquo;s trade.&rdquo;
+   "But I am Iranon, a singer of songs, " he said,  "and have no heart for the cobbler's trade. "

-  &ldquo;All in Teloth must toil,&rdquo; replied the archon, &ldquo;for that is the law.&rdquo; Then said Iranon,
+   "All in Teloth must toil, " replied the archon,  "for that is the law. " Then said Iranon,

-  &ldquo;Wherefore do ye toil; is it not that ye may live and be happy?
+   "Wherefore do ye toil; is it not that ye may live and be happy?
 And if ye toil only that ye may toil more, when shall happiness find you?
 Ye toil to live, but is not life made of beauty and song?
 And if ye suffer no singers among you, where shall be the fruits of your toil?
 Toil without song is like a weary journey without an end.
-Were not death more pleasing?&rdquo; But the archon was sullen and did not understand, and rebuked the stranger.
+Were not death more pleasing? " But the archon was sullen and did not understand, and rebuked the stranger.

-  &ldquo;Thou art a strange youth, and I like not thy face nor thy voice.
+   "Thou art a strange youth, and I like not thy face nor thy voice.
 The words thou speakest are blasphemy, for the gods of Teloth have said that toil is good.
 Our gods have promised us a haven of light beyond death, where there shall be rest without end, and crystal coldness amidst which none shall vex his mind with thought or his eyes with beauty.
 Go thou then to Athok the cobbler or be gone out of the city by sunset.
-All here must serve, and song is folly.&rdquo;
+All here must serve, and song is folly. "

   So Iranon went out of the stable and walked over the narrow stone streets between the gloomy square houses of granite, seeking something green in the air of spring.
 But in Teloth